-Though the publication of Mo Yan’s Big Breasts and Wide Hips in China in 1996 caused hot debate and attracted critics’ attention (Peng Jingfeng, 1996; Liu Beibei & Li Yihong, 1996; Tao, 1998; Huang, 2010), among whom most criticized that the title is erotic and a desecration of the mother image as well as an “inaccurate portrayal of modern China’s political landscape” (Du, 2016: ), the work still wins its popularity and researches on it are conducted from various perspectives, especially the selflessness of mother.
-Readers can find an extraordinarily powerful maternal figure in the protagonist Mother in this work.
-Shelley W. Chan analyzed the change of centered character from male to female in Mo Yan’s works of Red Sorghum and Big Breasts and Full Hips, pointing out that the female figures in the later work are all strong personalities, especially the Mother who is “disrespectful of the traditional values imposed upon women, overshadows all the male characters and turns Northeast Gaomi into a motherland” (2000: 496).
-Du Lanlan (2016) states that though the image of mothers is constructed as loving and self-sacrificial in the work, however, it is simply Mo Yan’s gendered approach to allegorically epitomize China’s national trauma in the twentieth century and such construction still contributes to the promotion of patriarchal ideology.
-Neil H. Wright believes that Big Breasts and Wide Hips is a work that “does homage to the women of modern China” and the Mother “is really a mythic mother figure, a modern Mother China” (2016: 101).
-A comparative study on mothering/motherhood in Yan Mo’s Big Breasts and Wide Hips, Zadie Smith’s White Teeth, and Amy Tan’s The Kitchen God's Wife was conducted by Min Jiao who summarized that “cultivating an awareness that motherhood is a social and cultural, rather than biological inscription, is central to female agency, and that a mothering consciousness aligned against patriarchy and colonialism is essential for female empowerment” (2019: 541).
+Mo Yan’s 1996 Big breasts and wide hips has become very popular and the subject of wide-ranging analysis from various perspectives, especially on the selflessness of mother, despite having provoked heated debate and the fierce attention of critics in China (Peng Jingfeng, 1996; Liu Beibei and Li Yihong, 1996; Tao, 1998; Huang, 2010).
+Many have criticized the eroticism of the title for desecrating the image of motherhood, while others such as Du Lanlan have deemed it an “inaccurate portrayal of modern China’s political landscape” (2016: ).

+The central character of the novel is an extraordinarily powerful maternal figure.
+Chan’s analyzes the shift in chief protagonist from male to female between Red sorghum and Big breasts and wide hips, pointing out that the female figures in Mo Yan’s latter novel all have powerful personalities, especially the mother, who is “disrespectful of the traditional values imposed upon women, overshadows all the male characters and turns northeast Gaomi into a motherland” (2000: 496).
+Du Lanlan (2016) argues that, though mothers are portrayed as loving and self-sacrificial in the work, it is simply Mo Yan’s gendered approach to allegorizing China’s twentieth-century traumas and, as such, still contributes to patriarchal ideology.
+Wright believes that Big breasts and wide hips “does homage to the women of modern China” and that the protagonist “is really a mythic mother figure, a modern Mother China” (2016: 101).
+Min Jiao’s comparative study on motherhood in Big breasts and wide hips, Zadie Smith’s White teeth, and Amy Tan’s The kitchen god’s wife concludes that “cultivating an awareness that motherhood is a social and cultural, rather than biological inscription, is central to female agency, and that a mothering consciousness aligned against patriarchy and colonialism is essential for female empowerment” (2019: 541).

-In memory of his late mother, Mo Yan writes, in the preface of Big Breasts and Wide Hips (2011) “To the spirit of my mother” and extendedly “the novel was actually written for all mothers everywhere” (Mo Yan: Nobel Lecture, 2012); In this respect, maternity, as the theme, drives the process of the plot and it can be speculated that the image of mother generally is supposed to be created as glorious, to a great extent if not fully since the protagonists are simply ordinary people who were “deprived of all human needs and desires, which were regarded as vulgar” (Chan, 2000: 495) and thus are believed having their weakness and shortcomings.
+Mo Yan, in the preface of Big breasts and wide hips, dedicates the work “[t]o the spirit of my mother” and says that “the novel was actually written for all mothers everywhere” (Mo Yan, 2012).
+The motherhood theme drives the plot and the image of mother in general is ostensibly a glorified one, especially given that the characters are ordinary people who are “deprived of all human needs and desires, which were regarded as vulgar” (Chan, 2000: 495) and, thus, depicted with their weaknesses and shortcomings.

-As a female greatly controlled by feudal patriarchal thought, Lu Xuan’er (the Mother’s name as a girl before getting married) endured great pain caused by foot binding, though trying to challenge the concept that “girls who don’t bind their feet grow up to be big-footed spinsters that nobody wants” (Mo Yan, 2011: 66).
-As a little girl, Lu Xuan’er failed to disobey the traditional values imposed upon female; physically “bent the toes back with bamboo strips and wrapped them tightly” the experience becomes a trauma to the Mother so impressively that “the pain was like banging her head against the wall” (Mo Yan, 2011: 67) but as one who had bravely withstood such anguish, every time she “talked about having her feet bound, it was a mixture of blood-and-tears indictment and personal glory” (Mo Yan, 2011: 67).
+Lu Xuan’er, as the mother is called before marriage, suffers as a child from feudal patriarchal thinking and endures great pain caused by foot binding, even though she tries to challenge the idea that “girls who don’t bind their feet grow up to be big-footed spinsters that nobody wants” (Mo Yan, 2011: 66).
+Lu Xuan’er fails to observe the traditional values imposed upon females.
+She is traumatized so greatly when they “bent the toes back with bamboo strips and wrapped them tightly” that “the pain was like banging her head against the wall” (Mo Yan, 2011: 67).
+Yet, as one who had bravely withstood such anguish, every time she “talked about having her feet bound, it was with a mixture of blood-and-tears indictment and personal glory” (Mo Yan, 2011: 67).